-- Senior management position in mental health center serving 6000 consumers

-Responsibilities include development, implementation and monitoring of strate - Responsibilities include development, implementation and monitoring of strategies and systems to continuously improve the quality of services to consumers.
+- Senior management position in mental health center serving 6000 consumers Responsibilities include development, implementation and monitoring of strategies and systems to continuously improve the quality of services to consumers.
 Assure compliance to state and federal regulations. - Develop and maintain systems to assure fidelity to evidence based practices. - Continuous development of EMR and associated staff training. - Establish and maintain outcome measures and their incorporation into QI/UR initiatives. - Develop and implement projects to improve the quality of care. - Chair of agency Safety Committee.